Surgical Antibiotic Prophylaxis in Georgia | ICARS

 Project overview

 The project has been implemented in ten hospitals, targeting the following surgical procedures: herniorrhaphy, hip joint surgery, endoprosthesis, and Caesarean section.
-The implementation of the ASP is organized across four Work Packages (WPs)
+The implementation of the ASP is organised across four Work Packages (WPs)

 1. Project management